 Firstly - use a fresh oil!
 Do not use anything that's been opened for a long time and when you store oil, it should be in a cool dark place.
 Light and heat accelerate oxidation reactions that can make the flavor turn rancid.
 My oil of choice for baking is sunflower oil for its clean and neutral taste, but any other oil such as canola or safflower will do.
 You can even use olive oil, but keep in mind that it will add the taste of olive oil to the cake.

 Sour cream really makes this cake delicious, but if sour cream is not available to you where you live, you can also make this recipe using an equal amount of full fat Greek yogurt.
-I have tested this and it worked well! and if you can't get sour cream where you live then you can substitute with fill fat Greek yogurt.
-Another suitable substitution is crème fraîche -- a type of fermented dairy product somewhere between yogurt and sour cream.
+I have tested this and it worked well!
+Another suitable substitution is crème fraîche which is a type of fermented dairy product somewhere between yogurt and sour cream.

 Yes!
 You can use hot water if you cannot drink caffeine.
 Or, you can use decaf coffee.
 You can also make instant coffee instead of brewing a fresh pot, and for this I suggest using 1-2 teaspoons of instant coffee for 1 cup of hot water.